How Do I Care For My Tires? Tire Maintenance Tips to Keep Your Car Running Smoothly

 Water Valley Arts Council

-There are many methods to checking your tire’s tread depth.
-It is always good to get a professional’s opinion, but an easy way to check your tires on your own is doing the penny test or the quarter test.
-These tests are easy and can indicate when it’s time to replace your tires.
+Multiple methods can be used to check your tire’s tread depth.
+While it’s always best to seek a professional’s opinion, an easy way to do this on your own is by conducting the penny or quarter test.
+Both tests are straightforward and can help indicate when it’s time to replace your tires.

 Tire Maintenance: Seasonal Tires

-Do you have any tire maintenance tips to add?
+Do you have any personal tire maintenance tips to share?